rgwood/SingleFileUtils/README.md

 # SingleFileUtils
-A collection of useful C# files.
-Just copy one into your project and you're good to go.
+[My reusable C# utilities.](SingleFileUtils/) Just copy a file into your project and you're good to go, no futzing with NuGet required.